RosettaCommons/documentation/internal_documentation/SEWING.md

 ```

 ##Dictionary
+* atom: A collection of xyz coordinates and element

 * model: A node that can be connected by edges.
 A collection of segments.
 Generally, 2-5 pieces of segment constitute the model.
 Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a model (5 pieces of secondary structures as a model for continuous SEWING are in active development).
 Defined as struct whose elements are model_id, pdb_code, structure_id, distance, hoist_angle, packing_angle and meridian_angle.

+* motif: Designability score.
+Basically it shows that how well hydrophobic parts of secondary structures are well pack with each other.
+Will Sheffler in Baker lab made this.

+* residue: Technically residue_type, a collection of atoms

+* secondary structures: H, L, E

 * segment: A collection of secondary structures.
 As of now just 1 secondary structure equals 1 segment.

-* secondary structures: H, L, E

-* residue: Technically residue_type, a collection of atoms

-* atom: A collection of xyz coordinates and element

 Example of "model", "segment", "residue", "atom"
 ```